uwplse/syncro/README.md

       direct-example	incremental	scratch
       $ raco pkg install

-## Using $NAME
+## Using Syncro

-To use $NAME, you first write a program using the incremental language, which means your file must start with `#lang incremental`.
+To use Syncro, you first write a program using the incremental language, which means your file must start with `#lang incremental`.
 Once you have written such a program, it can be run by Racket directly.
-For example, to run the provided demo:
+For example, to run the provided examples:

-    $ racket demo.rkt
+    $ racket example/test/sketch.rkt

 Each such program automatically supports various command line flags, which you can learn about through `--help`:

-    $ racket demo.rkt --help
+    $ racket example/test/sketch.rkt --help

-## The Language

-For a quick introduction, see `demo.rkt`.

 ## Current Limitations